hashicorp/terraform-provider-tfe/website/docs/d/variables.html.markdown

 # Data Source: tfe_variables

-Use this data source to get information about a workspace variables.
+This data source is used to retrieve all variables defined in a specified workspace

 ## Example Usage